First statute of the IMRO: Periodization dispute

 The periodization of the Internal Organization's names is a matter of debate while both the BMARC and SMARO statutes were not dated.
 As mentioned above, it is believed by some Bulgarian historians that in 1896 the first and probably unofficial name MRO was changed to "BMARC", and the organization existed under this name until 1902.
 It is believed by them too, the first statute's swatch burned down in a fire in Bucharest, and was irrevocably lost.
-However, when Pandev promoted this view in 1969, the memoirs of Lazar Gyurov, where he confirmed the publication of the first statute in 1894 in Thessaloniki, were still unknown.
+However, when Pandev promoted this view in 1969, the memoirs of Lazar Gyurov, where he confirmed the publication of the first statute after 1894 in Thessaloniki, were still unknown.
 There are still Macedonian historians who acknowledge the existence of the name "ВMARC" in the very early period of the Organization (1894–1896), but generally today in North Macedonia it is assumed that between 1894 and 1896 it was called MRO, while in 1896–1905 period the name of the organization was "SMARO".
 On October 10, 1900, the newspaper "Pester Lloyd", published in retelling form excerpts from the captured by the Ottoman authorities statutes of the Bulgarian Macedonian Revolutionary Committee, i.e. BMARC.
 On October 13, the Greek newspaper "Imera" published the same material.